Custom Packaging

 Most people imagine packaging as “send art, get boxes.”
 Cute theory.
 In practice, how to brand your packaging for business follows a real production sequence, and skipping a step usually creates a problem you’ll pay to fix later.

 The process usually starts with a brand brief.
-That means your supplier needs to know what the product is, how it ships, who it’s for, what price point you’re targeting, and what materials match your brand identity.
+That means your supplier Needs to Know what the product is, how it ships, who it’s for, what price point you’re targeting, and what materials match your brand identity.
 A premium hair serum and a bulk vitamin pouch do not need the same packaging structure.
 I once watched a supplement founder insist on a rigid box because “luxury.”
 The freight quote alone killed the mood: $1,480 for a shipment that would have fit inside well-designed folding cartons at a third of the cost.

 Next comes structure selection.
 You choose between mailer boxes, folding cartons, rigid boxes, corrugated shippers, labels, sleeves, or inserts.
 If you sell DTC and ship via UPS or FedEx, corrugated mailers might be the smartest option.
 If you’re on retail shelves, a folding carton or display-ready retail packaging format may matter more.
 This is one of the first real answers to how to brand your packaging for business because the structure controls both protection and presentation.